Accelerator and Brake: Dynamic Persuasion with Dead Ends: Misaligned Time Preferences

-This structure also provides a natural connection to the case of a \emph{myopic} agent.
-As the agent's discount rate $r_A$ increases, his sensitivity to time-risk grows, causing the interval $[\underline{t}_g, \bar{t}_g]$—where gradual disclosure is optimal—to expand.
-As $r_A \to \infty$, this interval encapsulates the entire motivation phase $[\tau(\mu_0), t^*)$.
-Consequently, the discrete components $s_1$ and $s_2$ vanish, and the optimal policy converges to a fully gradual disclosure.
-In this extreme case, the agent is myopic, and the problem is reduced to the \textit{beep problem} by \cite{ely2017beeps}.
+Despite the agent's forward-looking nature, our gradual disclosure phase shares a structural analogy to the optimal persuasion strategy for a \emph{myopic} agent.
+Observe that as the agent's discount rate $r_A$ increases, his time-risk sensitivity grows, causing the time interval of gradual disclosure, $[\underline{t}_g, \bar{t}_g]$, to expand.
+When $r_A \to \infty$, this interval coincides with the entire support of the motivation subproblem $[\tau(\mu_0), t^*)$; that is, the discrete components $s_1$ and $s_2$ disappear in the limit, and the optimal policy converges to a purely gradual disclosure before $t^*$.
+The forward-looking agent therefore behaves as if he were myopic, effectively reducing the optimal policy to the \textit{beep problem} in \cite{ely2017beeps}; i.e., the principal must continuously calibrate the information flow to sustain the agent's experimentation.